matejkaf/Doc/Documentation/pandoc/MDtoPDF/test.md

 (a) $10010011_{2}=$
 (a) $01110000_{2}=$

-Nummerierung wird von jekyll nicht unterstützt.
+Diese Nummerierung wird von jekyll nicht unterstützt.

 ---